 This simple to use shader is useful for creating car paint materials.
-It supports three layers: Base layer, Specular and clear Coat.
-These layers work similarly to those in the Standard Surface shader.
-However, there are some unique attributes for specifically controlling color ramps, light facing color and falloff that are unique to the Car Paint shader.
-Metallic flakes can also easily be added to the Specular layer.
+It supports three layers: Baselayer, Specular and Clear Coat.
+These layers work similarly to those in the standard_surface shader.
+However, there are some unique attributes for specifically controlling color ramps, light facing color and falloff that are unique to the car_paint shader.
+Metallic flakes can also easily be added to the specular layer.

 The primer layer color weight.

 The primer layer follows an Oren-Nayar reflection model with surface roughness.
 A value of 0.0 is comparable to a Lambert reflection.

 The color the specular reflection will be modulated with.
 Use this color to 'tint' the specular highlight from the base coat layer.

 Specular Color: White (default).
 Rollover image to view orange.

 Connect a ramp shader here to modulate the specular reflection from the base coat depending on the viewing angle.
 This can be used to mimic a pearlescent effect.

 Rollover image to view without a ramp (solid color).
 The color changes depending on the viewing angle.

 Modulates the base coat specular color of the area facing the light source.

 Pearlescent car paint effects can be created by combining light_facing_color with base_color.